 Spices and Tease says their garam masala contains: Moroccan coriander; cardamom from Tamil Nadu, India; bay leaves; Tellicherry pepper; cinnamon; caraway; Zanzibar cloves; China #1 ginger, and nutmeg.
 A great place to order holiday gifts for friends who cook, whether squash soup or otherwise.

 Don’t have garam masala?
-One batch I improvised with my own masala of flavors: In the cupboard I found powdered cumin, coriander and a little cardamon, plus ginger powder and then I added some harissa from a jar in the fridge, too.
+One batch I improvised with my own masala of flavors: In the cupboard I found powdered cumin, coriander and a little cardamon, plus ginger powder, and then I added some harissa from a jar in the fridge, too.
+Another time I used red curry paste I had in the fridge and improvised around that.
 Delicious.